-Many people believe you can only give a certain amount each year without incurring gift taxes, and that’s sort of true.
+Many believe you can only give a certain amount each year without incurring gift taxes, which is true.
 You have an annual exclusion amount that you can give to as many people as you wish each year.
 An exclusion means it’s not even counted toward the gift tax calculation.
-In 2022 is $16,000.
+In 2023 is $17,000.

-So why is that sort of true?
-Even if you give ten people more than $16,000 in one year, unless you’ve given more than your total lifetime exemption amount of $12.06 million (2022) there’s no gift tax owed.
+However, even if you give ten people more than $17,000 in one year, unless you’ve given more than your total lifetime exemption amount of $12,920,000 (2023), there’s no gift tax owed.
 That’s a lot of zeros that you can gift.

 Here’s an example

-Don’t worry, it’s tied to inflation.
-So if want to give $12.06 million, you most likely will be able to give away a bit more in future years as the limit increases.
+Don’t worry.
+It’s tied to inflation.
+So if you want to give $12.90 million, you most likely will be able to give away a bit more in future years as the limit increases.
 You can stop worrying now.

-Remember, each year you can give $16,000 to any individual or any number of people and those funds will never count towards your lifetime limit.
-So in reality, you can gift much more than $12 million.
+Remember, each year, you can give $17,000 to any individual or number of people, and those funds will never count toward your lifetime limit.
+So, in reality, you can gift much more than $12 million.

 The annual exclusion amount and lifetime exemption amounts are per individual.
-Couples can team up and give $32,000 to any individual ($16K each) per year or $24 million.
+Couples can team up and give $34,000 to any individual ($17K each) per year or almost $25 million.

-There’s a special rule called a 5-year election that lets you give five year’s of annual exclusion gifts at one time.
+A special rule called a 5-year election lets you give five years of annual exclusion gifts at once.

-There are some gifts that don’t even count as gifts, and those amounts are unlimited!
+Some gifts don’t even count as gifts; those amounts are unlimited!

-- Educational expenses: To qualify for the unlimited exclusion for qualified education expenses, the gift must be a direct payment to the educational institution for tuition only.
-If your granddaughter goes to Penn State and you want to help with tuition, you must pay Penn State directly and for tuition only.
+- Educational expenses: To qualify for the unlimited exclusion for qualified education expenses, the gift must be directly paid to the educational institution for tuition only.
+If your granddaughter goes to Penn State and you want to help with tuition, you must pay Penn State directly.
 Books, supplies, and living expenses do not qualify.
-Those expenses would fall into the $15,000 annual gift exclusion category.
+Those expenses would fall into the $17,000 annual gift exclusion category.

-- Medical expenses: Medical payments must be paid directly to the entity that is providing the care in order to qualify.
+- Medical expenses: Medical payments must be paid directly to the entity providing the care to qualify.
 The expenses that qualify include diagnosis, treatment, procedures, and transportation.
 Also included is the payment of premiums for medical or long-term care insurance.

-While the rules are straightforward (at least I think so) there is paperwork involved.
+While the rules are straightforward (at least, I think), paperwork is involved.
 We are dealing with the IRS.
-The first thing to know is that the recipient does not pay the gift tax, the giver does.
+The first thing to know is that the recipient does not pay the gift tax.
+The giver does.

 The IRS wants to keep track of the gifts you give.
-If you make a taxable gift, that is one that exceeds your $16,000 annual exclusion; you must file Form 709: U.S. Gift (and Generation-Skipping) Tax Return, which is due April 15.
+If you make a taxable gift exceeding your $17,000 annual exclusion, you must file Form 709: U.S. Gift (and Generation-Skipping) Tax Return, due April 15.

-There it is, the gift tax easily explained, I hope.
-Giving gifts has a number of consequences for the giver and the receiver, so please see an attorney, tax specialist, or your CERTIFIED FINANCIAL PLANNER(TM) professional.
+Giving gifts has several consequences for the giver and the receiver, so please see an attorney, tax specialist, or your CERTIFIED FINANCIAL PLANNER(TM) professional.
 Creating a plan for any gifting in advance is the key.

-If you enjoyed this post and know someone who wants to give you a gift, you can easily share this post with them through any of the share buttons below!
-If your interested in gifting to charities then check out our blog post about QCD’s
+If you enjoyed this post and know someone who wants to give you a gift, you can easily share it with them through any of the share buttons below!
+If you’re interested in gifting to charities, then check out our blog post about QCDs